opendp/opendp/docs/source/getting-started/real-world.rst

 Because the Context API is a wrapper around the Framework API, it is easier to use but less flexible: All calls ultimately pass through the Framework API.

-We'll illustrate these steps by doing a differentially-private analysis on a teacher survey (a tabular data set).
+We'll illustrate these steps by doing a differentially private analysis of a teacher survey, which is a tabular dataset.
 The raw data consists of survey responses from teachers in primary and secondary schools in an unspecified U.S. state.

 Context API
 -----------